moooninjune/SEED-labs/8-SQL-injection-attack/readme.md

 +------------------------+
 ```

-- Use a SQL command to print all the profile information
-of the employee Alice:
+Use a SQL command to print all the profile information of the employee *Alice*:
 ```sql
 select * from credential where Name='Alice';
 ```
 ---
 ## Task 2: SQL Injection Attack on *SELECT* Statement: